 - Choose if you want to invoice the entire deal or not

 - As mentioned, a currency exchange rate will be shown The sync/reset button on the right allows you to take the currency exchange rate from today if this rate would differ between the quotation and the invoice

 - Everything on the invoice such as the price per unit, the (sub)totals and the total incl.
 VAT will be shown in the currency of your choosing.
 On the invoice page everything will be displayed in the correct currency sign.

 When navigating to your invoices overview you’ll be able to see your invoices in all the different currencies with their correct currency signs.
 If you want to know more about reporting and your invoicing statistics regarding multi-currency, you can read this article.

 With multi-currency, there is a seamless sync from your invoices in Teamleader to your bookkeeping tool (both the 1- and 2-way syncs) in your default currency.
 We will convert everything to your default currency using the currency exchange rate you selected.

 Teamleader retrieves the exchange rates via Currency Layer (https://currencylayer.com).
 The currencies are updated every four hours.
-Unfortunately you cannot show the currency rate on your quotation or invoice, as this document has directly been made in a foreign currency.
-If you, however, use the feature of converting a quotation or invoice into a different currency, you can show the currency rate you used by adding the shortcode $CURRENCY RATE$ to your quotation and invoice layout.
+It is not possible to show the currency rate on your quotation or invoice, as this document has directly been made in a foreign currency.
+If you, however, use the feature of converting a quotation or invoice into a different currency, you can show the currency rate you used by adding the shortcode $CURRENCY_RATE$ to your quotation and invoice layout.
 You can activate this feature in Settings > Invoices > Enable currency conversion for invoices.